Galuur/mangos_solocraft/README.md

 - **No spell power scaling.** Vanilla tracks spell damage per school with no unified spell power stat.
 There is no Lua API in this Eluna build to modify per-school damage bonuses without a custom DB spell aura or core patch.
 - **No buff icon.** Stat changes are applied directly through the engine's modifier pipeline and are not visible as a buff on the player's unit frame.
 The stat sheet (`C`) will show the increased values.
 - **No group offset tracking.** The original AzerothCore version debuffs players who join a dungeon where another player already holds the full difficulty offset.
 This port does not implement that logic.
-All group members are scaled equally by `difficulty / groupSize`.
+All group members are scaled equally by difficulty and group size.

 ---